PSA: Sydney’s New Fish Market Is Officially Open

 Sydney Seafood School Set to Reopen

-The Sydney Seafood School will also reopen with a brand-new, expanded home at the city’s iconic Fish Market.
+The Sydney Seafood School has also reopened with a brand-new, expanded home at the city’s iconic Fish Market.
 With sweeping harbour views, state-of-the-art kitchens, and a fresh lineup of hands-on classes and guest chef experiences, it’s set to be the ultimate destination for cooking, connecting, and celebrating the very best of Australian seafood.
 From the fan-favourite Singapore Chilli Mud Crab class to new Land & Sea workshops, there’s something for every seafood lover.
 Bookings are now open here.

 If you loved this edit of Sydney food news and are looking for more openings around the city, be sure to check out our edit of the best new restaurantscafes and bars in Sydney.